 27. Build a detailed family tree.
 Most people are aware of at least a couple generations of their lineage, but things often get confused when you get further back than that.
 Spend some time building a detailed family tree, starting with what you know and eventually adding your own research to the mix.
 Contact older relatives for assistance, then use resources like Ancestry.com to fill in more blanks.
 Add as much detail as you’d like or, even better, make it into a multimedia project on your computer, with pictures and other materials.

 28. Teach yourself to meditate.
 For stress relief and aid for overcoming tiredness, few things work better for me than a short period of meditation.
 The easiest technique is to just sit in a comfortable chair, close your eyes, and focus on nothing but breathing slowly for a while.
 Breathe in slowly, hold it for a bit, breathe out slowly.
 Over and over.
-If you want to dig deeper, here’s a great introduction to meditation with some strong mental aspects to work on.
+I’ve been practicing meditation for at least 10 minutes a day, and the effects have been profound.

-29. Read a book you’ve got on your shelf that’s unread.
-Most of us have a book or two around our home that’s unread – something that we’ll read “someday.”
+29. Read a book on your shelf that’s unread.
+Most of us have a book or two around our home that we haven’t read – something we keep meaning to read “someday.”
 Let today be that someday.
 Dig out that book and give it a serious, long reading.
 Let yourself get lost in the book, no matter what it is, and see if you can get through it (or at least a significant portion of it) in one sitting.
 Getting lost in a book is one of my favorite experiences – and it can easily be a free one.

 30. Start a workout program at home.
 A basic workout program doesn’t need to involve an expensive gym membership – it just needs to involve personal initiative.
-After all, many of the most effective exercises (running/jogging/walking, sit ups, prone lifts, push ups, jumping jacks) don’t involve any exercise equipment at all.
+After all, many of the most effective exercises — running, walking, sit-ups, prone lifts, push ups, jumping jacks — don’t involve any exercise equipment at all.
 Before you get started, make sure you’re in good health with a doctor’s visit.
-Then, I recommend trying something like the lifetime fitness ladder, which takes those “do it at home” exercises and makes a nice, defined system of exercises to follow out of it, all of which you can do at home in privacy.
+Then string some of these free exercises into an at-home workout routine, or try some of the the ever-changing free daily workouts at Darebee.

 31. Do a “Wikipedia walk.”
 I often burn a good hour doing a “Wikipedia walk” as I investigate a particular topic and find interesting connections to other areas of personal interest.
 All you have to do is think of a very broad topic you’re interested in – say, philosophy – and read through that entry, following any and all links that are of interest.
 What I usually do is open up a bunch of new browser tabs from links on that first entry, then read each tab, opening new ones, until I’ve had my fill.
 It’s a great way to learn the details of any topic, from knitting to the Eastern Orthodox Church.